API-Skeletons/zf-doctrine-graphql/README.md

 There are three sections to the generated configuration:

 * `zf-doctrine-graphql`: An array of configuration options.
 The options are
-  * limit: The maximum number of results to return for each entity or collection.
+  * `limit`: The maximum number of results to return for each entity or collection.

 * `zf-doctrine-graphql-query-provider`: This allows you to provide security to your top level entity queries.
 For each top level entity query a query provider is required.